Ex-wife of slain former NBA player pleads guilty

 She and Turner then conspired to kill him in Memphis, and they dumped one of the guns used in the shooting in a Mississippi lake, authorities have said.
 A gun that was allegedly used in the killing was found in the lake weeks before charges were filed in the case.

-“I just hate what happened to my child, but he left some nice-looking grandkids,” Marion said.
+“I just hate what happened to my child, but he left some nice-looking kids for their grandma,” Marion said.

 Outside the courtroom, Marion said family members would be attending parole hearings.
 Marion said she would like to see Sherra Wright serve the full 30-year prison sentence.